salma-nyagaka/INTERVIEW-PREP/interview reading/python2.md

 ### Memory Management

 **Q: How does Python manage memory?
 Explain reference counting and garbage collection.**

+memory cleanup system that finds and removes objects that are no longer being used by your program.

 **A:** Python uses a combination of reference counting and cyclic garbage collection for memory management: